lisa-imagia/ml-dev-open-innovation/README.md

 The goal of this exercise is to bring this code a step closer to industrial production by integrating it into a service.

 ## Starting Point
 The model delivered by the research lab is a simple CNN with two convolutions.
-It was trained using
+It was trained using the `tensorflow.keras` framework.

 This repository contains: